-When considering purchasing a cylinder, always demand compliance, in writing, with the SANS 10019 Standard.
-Any such cylinder should be properly stamped in accordance with ISO13769, being the international standard setting certain requirements for information to be stamped on all oxygen cylinders.
+When considering purchasing a new cylinder, always insist on a copy of the manufacturing certificate and declaration of conformity by the importer (Should state conformance to the requirements of the South African Pressure Equipment Regulations and associated Standards and for second hand cylinders at least a copy of the last statutory inspection certificate by an approved gas test station.
+Any such cylinder should be properly stamped, with the information required by the applicable design standard or ISO 13769, being the international standards setting certain requirements for information to be stamped on all breathing gas cylinders.
 The colour coding and valve fitted should thus also comply with SANS 10019 and SANS 039.
-Once again, all cylinders sold through DAN SA are manufactured and certified to international codes, are then inspected and certified under SANS 10019 by a local, authorized inspection center and are then sold specifically for “oxygen use”.
+Once again, all cylinders sold through DAN are manufactured and certified to international codes, are then inspected and certified under SANS 10019 by a local, approved gas test station and are then sold specifically for “oxygen use”.

 Yes absolutely!
-And, as mentioned previously, all DAN cylinders comply with all the legislative requirements, and with the intent of the law – that is to ensure safety and minimize risk.
+And, as mentioned previously, all DAN cylinders comply with all the legislative requirements, and with the intent of the law – that is to ensure safety and minimise risk.

 Such a person (a “filler”) shall be fully conversant with the relevant requirements of the Standard, must be satisfied that the container is suitable for the intended purpose, that the container is not due for periodic inspection or testing and that permission to fill the container has been granted by the owner thereof.